rileymcaz/assignments/PM2.md

 Use the following link to create your github repository for this assignment:
 [https://classroom.github.com/a/weWXyamW](https://classroom.github.com/a/weWXyamW)
-At the time of submission, your git repository should contain one HTML file named `PM2.html` as well as one CSS file and the included JS file.
+At the time of submission, your git repository should contain one HTML file named `PM2.html` as well as one CSS file named `PM2.css` and one JS file called `PM2.js`.
 It should also include any images or media needed for the report and `PM2.html`.

 ### Content